shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

   <figcaption> Legends are the same as in the last plot. </figcaption>
 </figure>

 You can see that the hippocampus often represents other arm locations.
-It turns out that these representations are statistically predictive of where the animal will go next.
+It turns out that these representations are statistically predictive of where the animal will go next (Mixed logistic regression, fold change 1.9, p < 0.0001).

 ### Remote representations predict improved task performance

-Another intriguing finding is that on these trials where the hippocampus have explored other arm options, animals make better subsequent choice.
+Another intriguing finding is that on these trials where the hippocampus have explored other arm options, animals on average make better subsequent choice.
 The effect size is about 1.4.
 Meaning given a baseline of getting right at probability of p, with some help of hippocampus exploring remote options, the probability of getting right jumps to be 1.4 * p.
 For example, given a baseline of getting right at probability of 0.5, with some help of hippocampus exploring remote options, the probability of getting right becomes 0.7.

 <figure style="width: 600px" class="align-middle">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/change_correct.jpg" alt="">